-Table 1 shows changes in rate and force of jejunacontraction after administration of various dosesand extracts.
+Table 1 shows changes in rate and force of myocardial contraction after administration of various doses and extracts.
 There was a significant increase in both the force and rate with each increase in dosage.
 However, there was a larger increase in force as compared to rate of contraction.
 The increase in rate and force of contraction was directly proportional to the increase in the extract's dose.
-This increase was statistically significant (P < 0.05) for both force and rate.
-The largest magnitude of increase in rate and force of contraction was elicited by the boiled Momordica charantia aqueous leaf extract and least by the fresh extract (Figure 2 and 3).
+This increase was statistically significant for both force and rate.
+The various P values are shown in Table 1.
+The largest magnitude of increase in rate and force of contraction was elicited by the boiled Momordica charantia aqueous leaf extract and least by the fresh extract.